 5. Balance Things Out with Garnishes

 Once your casserole is out of the oven, sprinkle it with tons of toppings to brighten things up and balance the flavors.
 Sliced radishes, crunchy pickled red onions or jalapenos, lime wedges, and fresh cilantro lighten a heavy, cheesy sauce, lending fresh flavor and bold color.
 Take simple beef enchiladas in a Tex-Mex direction with dollops of sour cream and chopped raw onion.
 If you’ve got a spicy sauce, consider adding a cooling element like slices of avocado or crema (Mexican sour cream).
 For veggie enchiladas, extra shredded cheese never hurts!
-Get our Pickled Vegetables recipe.

 Here are some enchilada recipes to get you started: